aiogova/Senior-Capstone-Portfolio/README.md

 This was my first project in my web development class, but it provides a foundation that I can continue to expand and refine as I gain more experience and add new projects to my portfolio.

+I chose to highlight this project because it represents my growth as a student nearing graduation and my transition toward a professional career.
+This website brings together my technical skills, design decisions, and ability to present myself clearly and intentionally to others.
+It serves as a central hub for my work and reflects how I want to represent myself as a developer and creative professional.

 ## Creative Coding Project
 - [Creative Coding Project](https://github.com/aiogova/Hamster-Escape)

 I created this project during my freshman year in a creative coding course.
 At the time, I was still early in my programming journey and learning many concepts for the first time.
 I was simultaneously taking my first object-oriented Java course (CISC 230), which meant I was often applying newly learned ideas as I went.
 Despite the challenges, this project was an enjoyable and formative experience.